 The 19th-century Muslim saint (wali) Shaykh Muhammad Bin Al-Qasim al-Qandusi (sometimes spelled al-Qundusi) was an herbalist and calligrapher who was born in Qanaadasa in the Maghreb region.
 He immigrated to Fez where he sold herbs.
 His calligraphy has become extremely famous and this calligraphic panel is a traditional take on the name of Allah he calligraphed that is located in the Zawiya of Idriss II in Fes.

 Allah!
-There is no deity but Him, the Alive, the Eternal.
+There is no deity save Him, the Alive, the Eternal.
 Neither slumber nor sleep overtaketh Him.
 Unto Him belongeth whatsoever is in the heavens and whatsoever is in the earth.
-Who could intercede in His presence without His permission?
-He knoweth that which is in front of them and that which is behind them, while they encompass nothing of His knowledge except what He wills.
+Who is he that intercedeth with Him save by His leave?
+He knoweth that which is in front of them and that which is behind them, while they encompass nothing of His knowledge save what He will.
 His throne includeth the heavens and the earth, and He is never weary of preserving them.
 He is the Sublime, the Tremendous.

 The boxed calligraphy contains Surah al-Ikhlas (الْإِخْلَاص) which translates to 'Sincerity' and is also known as The Declaration of God's Unity (التوحيد).
 The Prophet Muhammad ﷺ has described the Surah as being equal to one-third of the Holy Quran.
 It reads:

 Say: He is Allah, One Allah As-Samad He begets not, nor was He begotten And there is none comparable to Him

 Details of al Qundusi Style Allah Calligraphic Panel

 ۩ Size: Approximately 46 x 34 cm (including frame)

 ۩ Frame: Wood frame with a gold finish